farzadjannati/Intelligent-Legal-Question-Answering-System-with-Agentic-RAG-Architecture/README.md

 </div>

----

-# ⚖️ Agentic Persian Legal RAG

-### Intelligent Legal Question Answering System for Iranian Laws using Agentic Retrieval-Augmented Generation (RAG)
+# Intelligent Legal Question Answering System for Iranian Laws using Agentic Retrieval-Augmented Generation (RAG)

 This repository contains the official implementation of an **Agentic Retrieval-Augmented Generation (RAG)** framework designed for answering legal questions about Iranian laws.
 The system leverages **LangGraph**, **LanceDB**, **GPT-4o-mini**, and **multilingual-e5-large embeddings** to perform query rewriting, intent classification, metadata-aware retrieval, LLM-based reranking, and grounded answer generation.